 The droppings of bats are remarkably like that of mice, which is why they’re often mistaken.
 Until you get a closer look, they both appear black and roughly the same size and shape.
+But what is the difference between bat poop vs mouse poop?
 Knowing what details to look for while dealing with a rodent infestation is critical, especially if you’ve never dealt with one before.
-There are certain differences between mouse and bat poop that can help you ascertain which rodent has left their droppings.
+There are certain differences between mouse poop vs bat poop that can help you ascertain which rodent has left its droppings.

 Mouse Poop vs Bat Poop: A Comparison

 If you’re trying to tell the difference between mouse and bat droppings you need to begin by pressing on them.

 Bat droppings will crumble into a powder because they are solely made up of insects whereas mouse droppings are pasty when its fresh and will grow harder as it dries out.